linkovich2/StarboundExtended/ROADMAP.md

 ## General Changes

-These changes don't really apply to particular portions of the mod, but either apply to the mod as a whole or are just neat features I wanted to have/add.
+These are sweeping changes that apply to the mod as a whole.

-- More clothing options with more complex recipes
 - Blood as a liquid
-- Better monster on-death animations
 - ~~Larger worlds~~ *DONE*
 - Quest UI replaced with tutorial/hint system
   - ~~Replace questcomplete GUI~~ *DONE*